Biological Chemistry Graduate Student Guidelines & Requirements

 The program spans between seven basic science departments: Biochemistry, Chemistry, Medicinal Chemistry, Molecular Pharmaceutics, Oncological Sciences, Pharmacology & Toxicology, and School of Biological Sciences.

-All PhD students admitted to the Biological Chemistry Program who remain in good standing will receive financial support including a fellowship/living stipend, tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.
+All PhD students admitted to the Biological Chemistry Program who remain in good standing will receive financial support including a traineeship/living stipend, tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.

 First year studies begin in the Fall semester.
 During their first year, students in the Biological Chemistry Program will complete the core curriculum, three lab rotations, and the Capstone exam as described below.